 How to Grow Pampas Grass in Containers

-First step is to get a big pot.
+The first step is to get a big pot.
 You can gradually move young plants up to a larger container but, ultimately, you need something that will hold a big plant.
-A container that is at least ten gallons should be sufficient for potted pampas grass.
+A container that is at least ten gallons (38 L.) should be sufficient for potted pampas grass.
 That means a lot of soil too, which will make a very heavy plant.

-Choose a sunny location where the plant won’t get tattered by wind or winter killed because moving that kind of weight is just silly.
+Choose a sunny location where the plant won’t get battered by the wind or winter-killed because moving that kind of weight is just silly.
 You could also place the pot on casters so you can easily move it as needed.